MarcoYou/Capstone_Project/README.md

 ## Context
-This repository is dedicated to the Capstone Project conducted at Paris School of Economics in colloboration with researchers from IFSTTAR.
+This repository is dedicated to the Capstone Project conducted at Paris School of Economics in colloboration with researchers from Université Gustav Eiffel (formerly known as IFSTTAR).

 The project consists of data analysis of public transport data collected on Moovizy2 application launched by Transdev.